 Great for visual learners.
 If you’re super into aesthetics, like to doodle, or are a particularly visual learner, this method might be best for you.

-Good for physical geography topics like atmosphere, hydrosphere, lithosphere and biosphere .
+Good for physical geography topics like atmosphere, hydrosphere, lithosphere, and biosphere.
 Consolidate as much as you can into the diagram.
+You can also photocopy the diagrams or tables from your textbooks and paste them into your notebook for easy revision before the exams.

 8. Timelines or Chronology Method

-Presents clear visual of what happened and when it happened.
+Presents a clear vision of what happened and when it happened.
 It is imperative that you get your chronology right.

 Need ideas for what your journal should look like?
 Just go on Pinterest or google ‘BuJo ideas for students’.
 Let us know if you found the above helpful?